 Sherice has more than 15 years of experience leading social services programs, most of which was spent working in San Francisco’s Tenderloin neighborhood as a member of then-Mayor Gavin Newsom’s "Care Not Cash" program.
 This Housing First program model focused on some of the city’s highest need people experiencing homelessness.
 Sherice’s direct services experience includes providing intensive case management to people with high needs, including those with chronic mental, medical, and substance use episodes.
 She also has experience working in acute care settings such as San Francisco General Hospital and San Leandro Hospital.
 Sherice continued her work managing a HIV Services Program as a skilled facilitator in harm reduction techniques.
 She eventually became the director of support services for Tenderloin Housing Clinic, where she oversaw supportive services within 19 housing SRO's, as well as for a family subsidy program.
 Sherice currently holds a seat on the City of Alameda's Social Services and Human Relations Board providing counsel on homelessness.

-Sherice has earned a Bachelor’s degree in sociology from California State East Bay, a Master's degree from San Francisco State University, and is currently registered with the Board of Behavioral Sciences as an Associate Social Worker (ASW).
+Sherice has earned a Bachelor’s degree in sociology from California State East Bay, a Master's degree from San Francisco State University, and is currently a Licensed Clinical Social Worker (LCSW).

 Director of Property and Asset Management